HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   sidenote: that wasn’t how the original map creator designed or labeled the map, but others interpreted it this way
 -   how to address: clarify map biases….
--   See also John Schwabish, avoid whiteness bias…
+-   See also John Schwabish and Alice Feng, avoid whiteness bias…
     <a href="https://medium.com/@urban_institute/applying-racial-equity-awareness-in-data-visualization-bd359bf7a7ff" class="uri">https://medium.com/@urban_institute/applying-racial-equity-awareness-in-data-visualization-bd359bf7a7ff</a>
 -   Reduce by calling out white superiority or privilege, and changing how we design….